hornet-test/hornet2/EDITOR_GUIDE.md

 - View operation IDs, parameters, and success criteria
 - Empty state with helpful prompt when no steps exist

+### Data Flow Suggestions (Phase 2)

+The editor now includes intelligent data flow analysis that suggests parameter mappings between workflow steps.

+**Features**:
+- **Automatic Detection**: When you add operations to a workflow, the editor analyzes outputs from previous steps and suggests mappings to parameters in subsequent steps
+- **Confidence Scoring**: Suggestions are rated as high, medium, or low confidence based on:
+  - Name similarity (using Levenshtein distance)
+  - Authentication patterns (token, bearer, jwt, api-key)
+  - ID patterns (userId, postId, etc.)
+- **Suggestions Panel**: Shows on the right side when suggestions are available
+  - View source step → target parameter mappings
+  - Apply suggestions with one click
+  - Dismiss suggestions you don't want
+- **Smart Filtering**: Already-configured parameters are not suggested again

+**How to Use**:
+1. Add multiple operations to your workflow
+2. Look for the suggestions button in the toolbar (shows count)
+3. Review suggestions in the right panel
+4. Click "Apply" to automatically add the parameter mapping
+5. Click "Dismiss" to hide suggestions you don't need

+**Example**:
+If you add a `login` operation that outputs a `token`, followed by a `getProfile` operation that requires an `Authorization` header, the editor will suggest mapping `$steps.login.outputs.token` to the `Authorization` header with high confidence.

 ### YAML Editor

 The right panel provides a powerful code editor.